-The children's progress is monitored through staff observations and the Learning journeys on Tapestry are completed regularly by the Key person, class teacher or learning assistant showing the children's progression, learning and areas of interest.
+The children's progress is monitored through staff observations and the Learning journeys on Tapestry are completed regularly by the class teacher or learning assistant showing the children's progression, learning and areas of interest.
 The children's progress and areas of strength and development are tracked twice yearly although termly pupil progress meetings are held to ensure that the children are developing and progressing in all areas as they should.

-If a child is judged to be delayed in one area, a meeting will be held with the parents, the Head of Early Years, the child's key worker and the SENDCo.
-Strategies to support the child will be discussed and put in place.
+If a child is judged to be delayed in one area, parents will be informed as soon as possible.
+Strategies to support the child will be discussed and put in place with the help of the Head of learning support.